Diesel-Hadez/monthly-challenges/month_1/README.md

 Note: This is obviously not the problem statement, I just made this story up to see if you'll actually read it.
 ``````
 #!/usr/bin/env python3
+# You could use timeit, but I used time
 import time
 import sys
 import random